 The Town of Georgina is working closely with public health authorities monitoring the global situation with the COVID-19 pandemic.
 On March 19, Mayor Margaret Quirk issued a declaration of emergency in response to COVID-19.

-New customer service hours: Monday to Thursday, 8:30 a.m. to 4:30 p.m.
+Customer service hours: The Civic Centre remains closed to the public.
+Customer service can be reached Monday to Friday, 8:30 a.m. to 4:30 p.m.
 For after-hours emergencies about animal control, roads, water or wastewater, call 905-476-4301 and follow the prompts to reach after-hours on-call services.
 Municipal Law Enforcement can be reached at at 905-476-4301, ext.
 2279 or 2272.
 For after hours and weekends, call ext.
 2281.
 If your call goes to voicemail, leave a detailed message including the date, time and location of the violation, and an officer will investigate.

 Virtual Town Hall: Did you miss the virtual Town Hall on May 21?
 Check it out on our Facebook page.

 All inquiries related to COVID-19 should be directed to York Region Health Connection at 1-800-361-5653, Monday to Sunday, 8:30 a.m. to 4:30 p.m.

 For more information on COVID-19, visit York Region Public Health’s website at york.ca/covid19, the Province of Ontario’s website at ontario.ca/coronavirus or for information on travel and self-isolating, visit the Government of Canada's website at canada.ca/coronavirus.

 Fireworks: Residents are reminded that while under a declared emergency, issued by the Town on March 19, the discharge of fireworks are prohibited to reduce safety risks.
 Information on fireworks can be found at georgina.ca/fire.

 Use the Ministry of Health's online self-assessment tool to help determine if you need to seek care.